Solar Power Guides & Rankings Canada 2021

 • PACE and on-bill financing programs exist in many provinces, but is implemented to highly varying degrees.

-• PACE exists in Nova Scotia (most of province), Ontario (some of province), Alberta (incoming), Yukon (partially), Saskatchewan (incoming), and the Northwest Territories (incoming).
+• PACE exists in Nova Scotia (much of province), Ontario (some of province), Alberta (some of province), Prince Edward Island (some of the province), Saskatchewan (some of province), Yukon (special coverage), and the Northwest Territories (incoming).

-• On-Bill financing exists in Manitoba (full province), British Columbia (some of province, but not for solar), and Newfoundland and Labrador (full province, but not for solar).
+• On-Bill financing exists in Manitoba (full province) and British Columbia (some of province, but not for solar).

 Complete Solar Power Guides